To the Members of

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls.
-These responsibilities include the design implementation andmaintenance of adequate internal financial controlsthat were operating effectively forensuring the orderly and efficient conduct of its business including adherence tocompany's policies the safeguarding of its assets theprevention and detection of fraudsand errors the accuracy and completeness of theaccounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.
+2. The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India (ICAI).
+These responsibilitiesinclude the design implementation and maintenance of adequate internal financial controlsthat were operating effectively for ensuring the orderly and efficient conduct of itsbusiness including adherence to company's policies the safeguarding of its assets theprevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information asrequired under the Act.

 Meaning of Internal Financial Controls Over Financial Reporting